ipastusi/netreact/README.md

   if the count is equal to 1.
 - `ts` - Unix timestamp of when the ARP packet was received, in milliseconds.
 - `count` - Number of packets with this IP-MAC combination seen so far.
+- `macVendor` - Vendor name for the MAC address OUI. `Unknown` if not found.

 ## Quick start guide